bbauska/W3Cx-4of5-thru-May-2024/README.md

 10. }
 ```

-#### Example: download a binary song file using XHR2 and responseType='arraybuffer', and play it using Web Audio
+<h4>Example: download a binary song file using XHR2 and responseType='arraybuffer', and play it using Web Audio

 [Try this example on
 JSBin](https://jsbin.com/mecakaz/edit?html,js,console,output):